← Transmissions

 Product & catalog architecture (metaobjects)

-Shopify metaobjects allow for industrializing a rich catalog (guides, ingredients, promises, compatibilities, product FAQ...) without breaking performance.
-It is also the key for personalization (AI) and international commerce.
+Shopify metaobjects allow for industrializing a rich catalog (guides, ingredients, promises, compatibilities, product FAQ…) without compromising performance.
+This is also key for personalization (AI) and international commerce.
+On this point, see our guide for personalizing the experience with AI.

 B2B on Shopify: modern professional experiences